go-acoustic/ea_react_native_module_tealeaf/README.md

 ## Features
 - Will automatically capture pages after they completed by React Javascript Bridge.
 - iOS will automatically capture control accessibility labels and use them as the id
-- Will log ReactLayoutTime via custom event based on when component render and completion of React Javascript Bridge, but this will requiere of manual instrumentation to get correct values.
+- Will log ReactLayoutTime via custom event based on when component render and completion of React Javascript Bridge.
 ---
 ## Getting started